Solve public health challenges through the lens of scientific inquiry

 Public Health Science students start with Scientific Foundation courses, including General and Organic Chemistry, Biology, and Calculus.
 These courses are open to students in all majors.

 Through the 12 credits of required upper level Public Health Science Options, students can take courses that expand upon or complement their foundations.
-Some popular courses include:
+The offerings vary from term to term, but some popular courses include:

 - The Coming Plague

 - Public Health Nutrition

 - Emergency Preparedness